 Justine Blank is the co-founder and vice president at Engineering Products of Ohio LLC, or EPI - a high-tech startup in Youngstown, Ohio.
 EPI recently won a $150,000 U.S. Air Force Agility Prime Phase I award to advance her technology for U.S. Air Force application.
-Blank participated in the Department of the Air Force Academic Partnership Engagement Experiment, or APEX, program managed by Parallax Advanced Research.
+Blank participated in the Department of the Air Force Academic Partnership Engagement Experiment, or APEX.
 The program provides small businesses, startups and academics free navigation, team matchmaking and consulting on Department of the Air Force Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) proposals.

 Blank started out in manufacturing almost thirty years ago.
 She began in the engineering & automation field with the emergence of barcoding and then made the natural migration to Radio Frequency Identification (RFID) which is the sole focus of her new company EPI.
 While she does not possess a formal education in science and engineering, her years of experience in RF manufacturing and automation have developed Blank into a subject matter expert in the field of RFID, which she said, “has been an awesome journey.”